 - If you serve breakfast or lunch, you might also offer a $15 (or less) breakfast or lunch special.

 - Please include at least three courses.
 We suggest at least three choices per course.

-- We strongly suggest offering vegetarian or vegan options.
+- We strongly suggest offering vegetarian, vegan and gluten free options.